lgezelius/gettingdatacoursera/CodeBook.md

 Variable: tGravityAccMag-mean()
 Variable Type: numeric
 Allowable Values: -1 to 1
-Description: average of all time domain signals forGravity accelerometer magnitude means for subject and activity
+Description: average of all time domain signals for gravity accelerometer magnitude means for subject and activity

 Variable: tGravityAccMag-std()
 Variable Type: numeric
 Allowable Values: -1 to 1
-Description: average of all time domain signals forGravity accelerometer magnitude standard deviations for subject and activity
+Description: average of all time domain signals for gravity accelerometer magnitude standard deviations for subject and activity

 Variable: tBodyAccJerkMag-mean()
 Variable Type: numeric